Results from the 2023 local elections are now available

 Registration covers both the person carrying on the practice and the premises used for that purpose.
 There are no powers to refuse registration, but the practice is controlled through compliance with byelaws and an inspection is carried out by an Environmental Health Officer to ensure the byelaws are met.

 If you currently hold a skin piercing registration and would like to apply for an additional skin piercing activity, then a new application is required.
-Similarly, if you wish to practice a body piercing activity at a different premise, then the premises will need to advise us in writing and pay an administration fee of £10.50 to update their Premises Schedule.
+Similarly, if you wish to practice a body piercing activity at a different premise, then the premises will need to advise us in writing and pay the appropriate administration fee to update their Premises Schedule.

 If a Skin Piercing premises registration is no longer required, then this must be surrendered formally in writing.
 Similarly, if a Skin Piercing premises moves, this will require a new Skin Piercing Premises application for the new premises.
 Skin Piercing premises registrations are not transferrable.